Dua Lipa Honored That ‘Future Nostalgia’ Is Shortlisted For Mercury Prize

 This is the first time female artists have outnumbered male artists since its creation in 1992, the BBC reported.
 Dua’s competition includes Charli XCX’s How I’m Feeling Now, Georgia’s Seeking Thrills, and Laura Marling’s Song For Our Daughter.
 Not only did female musicians top the shortlist, but as did the pop genre as a whole.
 Last year, punk lead the way, and typically other genres outside of pop have been favored.

-The winner will be announced on September 24, whether or not there will be a physical event held in London, is yet to be confirmed due to restrictions enforced by COVID-19.
+The winner will be announced on September 24, and whether there will be a physical event held in London is yet to be confirmed due to restrictions related to the COVID-19 pandemic.